bestie/dotfiles/README.md

 # Dotfiles

-These are my dotfiles.

-My aim is for them to be clean and minimal.
+This is my dotfiles.
+There are many like it, but this one is mine.